 Reasons to Sue a Company

-Reasons to sue a company can vary.
+There are a variety of reasons to sue a company.
 Sometimes, you bring your case against the corporation alone.
 In other cases, it’s best to name both the corporation and an individual in your lawsuit.
 There are a few reasons that it may make practical sense to name a corporation in your claim.

 For example, a corporation is likely to have liability insurance available to pay a claim.
 A private individual may or may not have the means to pay a claim.
 Most individuals don’t carry personal liability insurance.
 They just pay the claim out of their own pocket.
-On the other hand, a corporation typically has liability insurance.
-Even if they don’t have liability insurance, they’re more likely to be able to pay you for your losses than an individual person.
+Even if a corporation doesn’t have liability insurance, they’re more likely to be able to pay you for your losses than an individual person.

 In addition, when you name a corporation as a party in your claim, they’re subject to the discovery process.
 You can ask the corporation as an entity to respond to interrogatories or questions under oath.
 You can discover information from their records.
 Although this information is accessible through other means if the corporation is not a named party, it may be easier and faster to serve discovery and build your claim with the corporation listed as a party.